-6. If the loss of consciousness (in a nontrauma patient) is prolonged but the patient is hemodynamically stable (heart rate, blood pressure, and respiratory rate are within normal limits), you may place the patient in the recovery position (Figure.
-Placing an unconscious patient in…).
+6. If the loss of consciousness (in a nontrauma patient) is prolonged but the patient is hemodynamically stable (heart rate, blood pressure, and respiratory rate are within normal limits), you may place the patient in the recovery position (see Figure 3.3-4).

 8. If the patient recovers rapidly, investigate for causes of the transient loss of consciousness.

-Figure.
+Figure 10.4-1.
 Safe transfer of an unconscious nontrauma patient by 2 persons.